If You Invested $100 In This Stock 20 Years Ago, You Would Have $700 Today - Benzinga

-CVS Health CVS has outperformed the market over the past 20 years by 2.7% on an annualized basis producing an average annual return of 10.51%.
-Currently, CVS Health has a market capitalization of $124.85 billion.
+Lockheed Martin LMT has outperformed the market over the past 20 years by 2.46% on an annualized basis producing an average annual return of 10.53%.
+Currently, Lockheed Martin has a market capitalization of $106.61 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.